theotherp/nzbhydra/README.md

 * Advice regarding stability, error handling, net code (I program Java by day and it shows) and performance (see above)
 * More indexers (see above)
 * Auto update (see above)
-* Any features you know and would expect like restart via GUI, daemonization in linux

 ### Contact ###
 Send me an email at TheOtherP@gmx.de or a PM at https://www.reddit.com/user/TheOtherP